filipdumitrascu/ml_applied/README.md

 | **Weighted Avg**                 | 0.89      | 0.89   | 0.88     | 4693    |
 Accuracy (Decision Tree): 0.8886

-Un model de arbore de decizie folosind biblioteca scikit-learn, cu scopul de a prezice categoria calității aerului (AQI_Category).
+A decision tree model using the scikit-learn library, with the aim of predicting air quality category (AQI_Category).
-Modelul a fost antrenat pe setul de date procesat (X_train, y_train), cu următorii hiperparametri:
+The model was trained on the processed dataset (X_train, y_train), with the following hyperparameters:
-- Criteriu: entropy — pentru a maximiza informația câștigată la fiecare split
+- Criterion: entropy — to maximize the information gained at each split
-- Adâncime maximă (max_depth): 4 — pentru a evita suprapotrivirea
+- Maximum depth (max_depth): 4 — to avoid overfitting
-- Număr minim de exemple într-o frunză (min_samples_leaf): 5 — pentru a evita frunze rare
+- Minimum number of examples in a leaf (min_samples_leaf): 5 — to avoid sparse leaves
-- Ponderare a claselor (class_weight): balanced — pentru a contracara distribuția dezechilibrată a claselor
+- Class weighting (class_weight): balanced — to counteract the unbalanced distribution of classes

-Deși modelul obține o acuratețe generală ridicată (88.86%), scorurile de precizie și recall pentru clasele subreprezentate (ex. „Hazardous”, „Unhealthy”) sunt foarte mici.
-Aceasta indică faptul că modelul tinde să favorizeze clasele frecvente, fiind ineficient în identificarea corectă a celor rare. Într-un context real, acest lucru poate fi problematic dacă aceste clase reprezintă condiții critice.
+Although the model achieves high overall accuracy (88.86%), the precision and recall scores for underrepresented classes (e.g., "Hazardous," "Unhealthy") are very low.
+This indicates that the model tends to favor frequent classes and is inefficient at correctly identifying rare ones.
+In a real-world context, this can be problematic if these classes represent critical conditions.

-#### Paduri Aleatoare
+#### Random Forests

 ![alt text](images/air_polution/algorithms/decision_tree_air.png)